UPDATE May 2021

 Can host families

 Lots of room for parking on large concrete apron which surrounds the east and south sides of the house.
 Level parking.
-But unable to supply electricity because we do not have the correct power points.
+But unable to supply electricity to campervans because we do not have the correct power points.
 A standard extension lead could be provided for charging devices.

 Maximum 3 hours a day, 5 days a week

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.